Identifying Primary Versions of Duplicate Content

-We know that Google doesn’t penalize duplicate pages on the Web, but it may try to identify which version it prefers to other versions of the same page.
+We know that Google doesn’t penalize duplicate content on the Web, but it may try to identify which version prefers to other versions of the same page.

-I came across this statement on the Web about duplicate pages earlier this week, and wondered about it, and decided to investigate more:
+I came across this statement from Dejan SEO on the Web about duplicate content earlier this week, and wondered about it, and decided to investigate more:

 If there are multiple instances of the same document on the web, the highest authority URL becomes the canonical version.
 The rest are considered duplicates.

-I read that article from Dejan SEO about duplicate pages, and thought it was worth exploring more.
-As I was looking around at Google patents that included the word “Authority” in them, I found this patent which doesn’t quite say the same thing that Dejan does, but is interesting in that it finds ways to distinguish between duplicate pages on different domains based upon priority rules, which is interesting in determining which duplicate page might be the highest authority URL for a document.
+I read that article from Dejan SEO about duplicate content and thought it was worth exploring more.
+As I was looking around at Google patents that included the word “Authority” in them, I found this patent which doesn’t quite say the same thing that Dejan does, but is interesting in that it finds ways to distinguish between duplicate content on different domains based upon priority rules, which is interesting in determining which duplicate content might be at the highest authority URL for a document.

 The patent is: